miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 The rest of your work spaces get sandwiched between these two writing spaces.
-One space in from the right is seeing what what you are publishing looks like&#151;always an important thing.
+One space in from the right is seeing what what you are publishing looks like—always an important thing.
 One space in from the left is another important place, because it's another easy place to get to.
 Go all the way left, then reverse one.
 Bounce off the ends.
 Bounces off the end right, and you're seeing your voice to the world.
 Bounce off the end left, and... well, what?
 What